-When targeted at an active trigger point, dry needling works through a variety of physiological processes.
-A classic response to treatment with dry needling is called a local twitch response (LTR).
-A LTR is when an involuntary reflex or twitch is elicited within the tight and adhered tissue.
+When targeted at an active trigger point, dry needling can prompt a variety of physiological processes.
+The body’s classic response to dry needling is called a local twitch response (LTR).
+An LTR is an involuntary reflex or twitch within the tight and adhered tissue.

-The process works by interrupting the improper communication at the motor end plates of your muscle(s) allowing the muscles and the brain to effectively relearn how to communicate.
-When the brain and muscles re-learn how to optimally communicate, joints can re-establish proper positioning and motion to alleviate pain.
+The Dry Needling process works by interrupting the improper communication at the motor-end plates of your muscle(s).
+This allows the muscles and the brain to essentially “relearn” how to communicate.
+Once we re-establish this communication, your joint can return to its proper position and motion to alleviate pain.

-In addition, Chiropractic Dry Needling in Kansas City improves circulation to the site of trauma, allowing normal blood flow and oxygen to be restored, and raises the pH level of the area to that of a normal value, thereby reducing local inflammation and promoting healing.
+In addition, Chiropractic Dry Needling in Kansas City improves circulation to the site of trauma, allowing us to restore normal blood flow and oxygen to the area.
+It also raises the pH level of the area to that of a normal value, thereby reducing local inflammation and promoting healing.

-When it comes to modulating pain, dry needling decreases nociceptive input (pain) and biochemical agents along with activation of higher centers of the brain as a result of the mechanical stimulation from the needle.
+When it comes to modulating pain, Dry Needling can decrease nociceptive input (pain) and biochemical agents along with activation of higher centers of the brain.
+This is a direct result of the mechanical stimulation from the needle.

 How F.I.T.
 Uses Dry Needling

 F.I.T.
 Muscle & Joint Clinic utilizes Dry Needling for a variety of conditions.
-With any injury to the body there is inflammation and a cascade of events that can lead to taut bands of muscles and trigger points.
-When these trigger points are formed the entire muscle and chain of muscles become dysfunctional.
+With any injury to the body, there is inflammation and a cascade of events that can lead to taut bands of muscles and trigger points.
+Once these trigger points are formed, the entire muscle and chain of muscles become dysfunctional.

-The chiropractors at F.I.T. use dry needling to restore proper muscle length and supplement all dry needling treatment with rehab exercises to retrain the injured area in order to reestablish full function.
+The chiropractors at F.I.T. use Dry Needling to restore proper muscle length.
+We supplement all Dry Needling in Kansas City with rehab exercises to retrain the injured area and re-establish full function.

 Frequently Asked Questions

-Dry needling and acupuncture, although both utilize similar size needles, are different techniques that serve different purposes in the healing process.
+Although both utilize similar size needles, Dry Needling and Acupuncture are different techniques that serve different purposes in the healing process.

-Yes, we value your safety and well being and would not offer a procedure that is not in your best interest.
-However, there are risks associated with dry needling just as there are with any medical procedure.
-Call us and one of our providers will be happy to discuss the risks and benefits with you.
+The chiropractors at F.I.T.
+Muscle & Joint Clinic value your safety and well-being and would not offer a procedure unless it was in your best interest.
+However, there are risks associated with Dry Needling in Kansas City, just as there are with any medical procedure.
+Feel free to give us a call and one of our providers will be happy to discuss the risks and benefits of Dry Needling with you.

-The majority of people do not describe dry needling as painful but rather as uncomfortable due to the nature of the muscular contraction associated with the necessary twitch response.
+The majority of our KC patients do not describe Dry Needling as painful.
+Rather, they report it feels uncomfortable—not from the needle itself, but from the muscular contraction associated with the necessary twitch response.

 Is Dry Needling right for you?